RITIK-coder-1/milestone-exam/MilestoneExam-1/Project-4/README.md

 ## Overview

-The Pixelab Website is a personal project created by RITIK as a showcase of my web development skills.
+The Pixelab Website is a personal project created by RITIK as a showcase of my web development skills for the milestone exam conducted by PWSkills.
 It serves as a portfolio and a platform for creative works.
 Please note that this is not a professional website but a personal project.

 ## Features
 - **information:** This website shows the information related to the company, and how it helps you grow your startup.
 Different objectives have been listed down.